groupmm/playplot/docs/_sources/the-plot-function.rst.txt

     -  Default: ``{"alpha": 0.9, "ls": '-', "color": 'r', "lw": 1, "zorder": 10}``

 -  ``window_pos``:
-    the position, where the window should open. (array like with two integers)
+    The position, where the window should open. (array like with two integers)

     -  Default: None (matplotlib default)